sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 }
 ```

-In this case, a user's OAuth token will be used to verify that user's access to repositories.
+In this case, a user's OAuth token will be used to get a list of repositories that the user can access.
 [Repository-centric permissions syncing](../../permissions/syncing.md) will be disabled.

 ### Administrator (sudo-level) access token